-Our Camps This weeklong experience for 8-12 year olds creates a special community of fun and learning.
-Held from 9am-4pm Monday through Friday on University of Cincinnati's campus in college classrooms, students are guided by an adult instructor through daily activities.
+2020 STEM Camps This weeklong experience for 8-12 year olds creates a special community of joy and learning.
+Held from 8am-4pm Monday through Friday on University of Cincinnati.
+On campus in college classrooms, students are guided by an adult instructor through daily activities exploring science and technology.
 We maintain a 10:1 student/teacher ratio for safety and to optimize learning new skills with new friends.

 Want to make a video game?
 A music video?
 A cartoon?
 Students can bring their imaginations to life with Scratch coding!

 Utilizing the technology of the Raspberry Pi 2 Model B, our students learn how to set up their very own computer and Linux operating system.
 From there, they're introduced to the world of open-source software and Scratch- a programming language specifically geared towards their age group.

 We teach girls how to think like a programmer in an intuitive, kid-friendly way.
 Much like reading- after one learns to code, one can code to learn.
 The potential behind this new type of language is enormous and unstoppable.

 Discover the amazing world of robotics with LEGO and 4M robots.
 Students can take a variety of robots from their imagination into the real world using LEGO's microcomputer brick and a kid-friendly drag-and-drop programming system.
 Working in teams, students innovate and engineer robots to interact with objects, navigate mazes and solve other problems.

 Robotics are being integrated into every facet of our modern lives, from manufacturing to medicine.
 This hands-on class provides a fun first experience in this growing field, as well as helping girls build the problem-solving skills needed for the future!

 - Line coding and logic